 At West Rainton Primary School, we recognise that all pupils are entitled to a quality of provision that will enable them to achieve their potential.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils, including those with a special educational need or disability.
 All pupils deserve this level of ambition, and it is part of the ‘thread that runs through the cloth’ of West Rainton Primary School.

-Our dedication to this is proven through our ‘Inclusion Quality Mark’ award from July 2017, as well as our most recent Ofsted (November 2017) report which states that ‘Disadvantaged pupils and pupils who have special educational needs (SEN) and/or disabilities make good progress as a result of effective teaching, regular support and monitoring.’
+Our dedication to this is proven through our retained ‘Inclusion Quality Mark- Centre of Excellence’ award from November 2020, as well as our most recent Ofsted (November 2017) report which states that ‘Disadvantaged pupils and pupils who have special educational needs (SEN) and/or disabilities make good progress as a result of effective teaching, regular support and monitoring.’

 During the recent school closures due to COVID-19, provision for pupils with an EHCP was offered within school, to ensure that these pupils and parents received the support that they need, to access home learning at home, and access their home learning in the childcare provision in school.